phero-hq/website/docs/deploying-phero/gcloud-functions.md

 npx phero@latest server export --flavor gcloud-functions
 ```

-This will output a `.phero` directory with a directory for each `service`.
+This will output a `.phero` directory with a directory for each service.
 To deploy one of these services, run:

 ```
 gcloud functions deploy helloWorldService \